Exopandora/BetterChat/README.md

 | url | [url]link[/url] or [url=link]text[/url] | ![url](images/bbcodes/url.png) |

 ## Rich Embeds ##
-BetterChat supports automatic embedding of any audio or video content.
-It also supports image and twitter embedding.
-Due to technical reasons it is not possible to automatically create embeds for other resources.
+BetterChat supports automatic rich embeds for any website, including dedicated embeds for video, audio, image and twitter content.
+Due to technical limitations, not all video and audio formats are supported at the moment.

 ### Video Embed ###
 ![Video Embed](images/embeds/video.png)